PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:37:49
+Last updated: 2024-04-02 18:38:23
-Random Quote: Reality is merely an illusion, albeit a very persistent one. - Albert Einstein
+Random Quote: Imagination is the living power and prime agent of all human perception. - Samuel Taylor Coleridge